 Keep harvesting fruits.
 Removing ripe fruits is like deadheading your ornamental plants; it tricks the plant into producing more flower and therefore more fruit.

-Your first crop of potatoes ought to be ready by now too, if you have not already begun harvesting.
-The tell tale sign to look for is that the stems and foliage have wilted, gone brown and died off.
+Your first crop of potatoes may well be ready by now too, if you have not already begun harvesting them.
+The tell tale sign to look for is that the flowers have fnished and the stems and foliage have begun to brown and wilt.

 Keep blackberries organised by tying this year’s canes to their support.